singingwolfboy/netlify-home/_posts/2016-05-25-jekyll-netlify-cms.md

     branch: master # Branch to update (master by default)
 ```

-It's pretty straight forward, but also very important to change the repo and branch, before you go live!
-Again, when working locally, you can use the default url, but once you start pushing to GitHub and deploying with Netlify, this has to be set correctly to a repo and branch you have created and now *own*!
+Change the `repo` line to `USERNAME/REPONAME`, substituting your GitHub username and the name of your repo (if you changed it).
+When working locally, you can use the default url, but once you start pushing to GitHub and deploying with Netlify, this has to be set correctly to the repo that you created.

 ### 1. The Netlify Git API
 We will show how to set this up on your local computer as well as online, but first we'll try locally, so start by downloading the netlify-git-api that corresponds to your OS [here](https://github.com/netlify/netlify-git-api/releases).